 After 4 years at St John’s I moved to Adelaide to teach at St Columba College.
 During my 12 years at St Columba I held the leadership positions of Year Level Coordinator for Year 11 and 12; Director of Student Wellbeing for the Senior School, before stepping into the position of Head of Senior School in 2014.
-I began at Mary MacKillop College as Deputy Principal in Term 3 of this year.
+I began at Mary MacKillop College as Deputy Principal in Term 3 of 2020.

 Just as the life of Saint Mary MacKillop inspires us, I too will endeavour to inspire our students to be local and global citizens and to develop their understanding that actions reflect the Gospel.
 Living the Gospel in everyday life means doing one’s best even in the ordinary events of the day.
 I passionately believe in the values of the Sisters of St Joseph, of love, justice, compassion, dignity, hospitality and stewardship, and look to uphold these daily with you all each day.